Buying Used Espresso Machines & Grinders – Kev’s Guide

 Buying a Used Espresso Machine

-At the entry level for home barista machines, we have the Gaggia Classic, Sage Bambino Plus & Sage Duo Temp Pro.
+At the entry degree for home barista machines, we have the Gaggia Classic, Sage Bambino Plus & Sage Duo Temp Pro.
 These are all around four hundred quid, new.

-There’s likewise the integrated coffee mill machines, the Sage Barista Express & Barista Pro – these are more money, but they include the mill.
+There’s also the integrated mill machines, the Sage Barista Express & Barista Pro – these are more money, but they include the mill.

-I’m going to discuss these machines shortly, before going further although, just to cover a really common quandary, Gaggia Vs Sage.
+I’m going to speak about these machines shortly, before going further even though, actually to cover an incredibly common quandary, Gaggia Vs Sage.

-The most widely asked question at the moment is specifically the Bambino Plus Vs Gaggia Classic Pro.
+The most extensively asked matter at the moment is specifically the Bambino Plus Vs Gaggia Classic Pro.

 Watch my video above for more – but in a nutshell, the Bambino plus is big on user friendliness & beginner friendliness.